Son of Beast: Derailment in 2006

-2009
+Final incident in 2009

-On June 16, 2009, a woman claimed to have suffered a head injury from riding Son of Beast during her visit to the park on May 31, 2009.
-She did not report the incident to Kings Island officials before June 16.
-She claimed to have suffered from a burst blood vessel in her brain, after riding Son of Beast, that required admission to an intensive care unit at a nearby hospital.
-"The first we heard of this was on June 16.
-Her visit was on May 31 and there's no record of going to first aid for anything here at the park," said Don Helbig, public relations manager for Kings Island.
-Helbig also pointed out that there were no other reports of injuries on the ride that year.
+On June 16, 2009, a woman reported suffering a head injury while riding Son of Beast during her visit to the park on May 31, 2009.
+She did not initially report the incident to Kings Island officials.
+The injury involved a burst blood vessel in her brain, and she required admission to an intensive care unit at a nearby hospital.
+According to the park's public relations manager, Don Helbig, "The first we heard of this was on June 16.
+Her visit was on May 31, and there's no record of going to first aid for anything here at the park."
+Helbig also noted there were no other reports of injuries on the ride that season.
 Son of Beast was shut down as a precaution, however, during the investigation.
-"At this point, it would be inappropriate to speculate on an exact date when the ride may reopen.
+Regarding the reopening of the ride, Helbig stated, "At this point, it would be inappropriate to speculate on an exact date when the ride may reopen.
 We're going to do a thorough maintenance review.
-We're going to work with the state of Ohio on that," said Helbig.
+We're going to work with the state of Ohio on that."

-An investigation followed, and no irregularities were found with the ride.
-A summary of that investigation was released later, on July 29.
-Despite the vindicating findings, the roller coaster never reopened.
+A summary of the investigation was released on July 29, 2009, and it determined there were no irregularities found with the ride.
+The roller coaster remained closed following the report, and in 2012, the park revealed its decision to permanently close and dismantle Son of Beast.